-- 4. promoting the evangelization and outreach to others which includes ecumenical activity; - 5. promoting the teaching of the faith, passing on of the faith to younger generations and to those who search for deeper faith or greater knowledge of faith;
+- a. promoting the evangelization and outreach to others which includes ecumenical activity; - b. promoting the teaching of the faith, passing on of the faith to younger generations and to those who search for deeper faith or greater knowledge of faith; - c. facilitate efforts to create the parish as a school of prayer and the font of missionary discipleship; - d. coordinate the efforts of a listening and discerning church at the parish level; - e. assist the pastor in identifying the key areas of pastoral ministry raised by parishioners.